Kilt, Black Watch tartan

 You can have sgian dubhs which are made of harmless plastic, and nobody knows until you draw it.
 But also replicas of weapons may not be permitted on board an airplane or they might otherwise be considered illegal.

-I will only wear a sgian dubh at dress up occasions AND when at no risk of being accused of illegal possession of weapons.
+I very very seldom wear a sgian dubh and when, only at dress up occasions AND when there is no risk of being accused of illegal possession of weapons.

 Ghillie Brogues